nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: tip
-As returned value is identical to what is passed, it will point to same reference (i.e. `object` and `array`)
+As returned value is identical to what is passed, it will point to same reference (e.g. `object` and `array`)

 ```js
 import { always } from 'nanoutils'